hirataca/wazi-on-ocp/pages/wazi-labs/README.md

-# TechGuides
+# TechGuides - Lab 1
 ***

-To add another topic `xyz`:
+Overview of development tasks

-1. Create a new folder `/pages/xyz` to host the markdown pages.
+To complete this tutorial, you will perform the following tasks:
-2. Create a new `xyz_sidebar.yml` definition in `/_data/sidebars` to list the subtopics.
+1. Connect to a Redhat Openshift Cluster
-3. Modify `/_data/sidebars/home_sidebar.yml` to add the new topic.
+2. Create an IBM Cloud Account (??)
-3. Modify `/_data/topnav.yml` to add the new topic.
+3. Access Wazi Lab
-4. Modify `/_includes/custom/sidebarconfigs.html` to include the new sidebar definition.
+4.